+Figure 13 —TDD Beamforming Information field format (TDD beam measurement)

 The TX Sector ID subfield is set to indicate the antenna sector through which the TDD SSW frame is transmitted.

+The TX Antenna ID subfield indicates the DMG antenna ID through which the TDD SSW frame is transmitted.

 The Count Index subfield indicates the repetition of the initiator TDD Beamforming frames within a TDD slot, with the subfield set to 0 for the first transmission and increased by one for each successive transmission within a TDD slot.

 The Beamforming Time Unit (BTU) subfield is defined in Table 7.
 The BTU subfield indicates the